matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### Impact on bridging

-This should strengthen the bridging contract as it will allow them to stop mutating the content of messages during the bridging process (by directly listing any mentioned users in the `m.mentions` property).
+For protocols with a similar mechanism for listing mentioned users this should strengthen the bridging contract as it enables bridges to stop mutating the content of messages.
+The bridge should be able to map from the remote user ID to the bridged user ID and include that in the `m.mentions` property of the Matrix event & the proper field in the bridged protocol[^4].

-This should reduce the impedance mismatch when bridging protocols which similarly list out users to mention (the bridge should simply be able to map from the remote user ID to the bridged user ID)[^4], but will not help in cases where the mention information is embedded into the text content (as today's Matrix messages are).[^5]
+For bridged protocols that do not have this mechanism than the bridge will only be able to stop mutating content on messages bridged *into* Matrix.
+Messages bridged out of Matrix will still need to embed the mention into the text content.[^5]

 ## Potential issues